On this page

 The example below shows how Integromat connects three modules in a scenario.
 It explains how Integromat downloads photos from Facebook, converts them to another format, and sends them to a selected Dropbox folder.

-When the scenario begins, the first step is to return a bundle, an Instagram photo.
-If it does not return a bundle, the processing of the scenario does not continue to the next module and is terminated after the first module.
+When the scenario begins, the first step is to watch for bundles.
+In this case, it is to watch for photos on Facebook.
+If it does not return a bundle (a photo), the processing of the scenario does not continue and ends after the first module.

 The module received the following input information:

 After processing, the module returned this output information: